 The practices of torture, murder, slavery, and the general disrespect of persons have historically been perfectly consistent with the religions of the world (one need look no further than Al-Qaeda).
 It is now more important than ever for leaders to keep religion and its potentially coercive influence out of a public, governmental profession.
 It may be time to ask why we even have a Chaplain Corps, particularly one engaged in the formulation of doctrine.
 The Supreme Court in Katkoff v.
-Marsh ruled that the Army could retain a Chaplain Corps out of tradition but required that its only function should be providing services to service members who wouldn't have access to worship, especially when deployed.\ But why are military chaplains involved in the ethics business?
+Marsh ruled that the Army could retain a Chaplain Corps out of tradition but required that its only function should be providing services It is now more important than ever for leaders to keep religion and its potentially coercive influence out of a public, governmental profession.

+to service members who wouldn't have access to worship, especially when deployed.
+But why are military chaplains involved in the ethics business?
 Or the counseling business?
 Or the policy business?
 Some militaries today do not even have a chaplains' corps, such as Japan's military, which takes religious separation seriously because of its bad experience in World War II.